top of page

 A Hitoshi Matsumoto One-Man Production

-It takes a true film-nerd to approach filmmaking in such a playful and daring manner.
+It takes a true film nerd to approach filmmaking in such a playful and daring manner.
 Not to mention the fact that Matsumoto took full control of most aspects of the production.
 In addition to writing the script and directing, he also stars as the pajama-clad protagonist.
-A director trapped in his own twisted fantasy is about as meta as can you get.
+A director trapped in his own twisted fantasy is about as meta as you can get.

 Reading Between the White Walls